The Truth About Killer Dinosaurs: Outcome

-The ankylosaur is grazing and her young dollies come very close to her to avoid some danger, but one of them runs off to an unsafe playground.
-Two Velociraptors lay a trap around the female dolly, one of them bursts out of cover to stampede the dolly and the dolly escapes the Velociraptor, only to be driven into the claws of another one.
-The two Velociraptors attack the dolly, slashing her with their claws.
-The dolly tries desperately to save herself with her tail club, but is quickly overwhelmed.
-One of the raptors drives a claw into the dolly's neck, killing her.
-The Velociraptors then have the female baby as their payback.
+The mother ankylosaur is grazing and her young browse very close to her to avoid danger, but one of them wanders off to an unsafe distance.
+Two Velociraptors lay a trap around the baby; one of them bursts out of cover to stampede the baby, and the baby escapes the Velociraptor, only to be driven into the clutches of the other one.
+The two Velociraptors attack the baby, slashing with their claws.
+The baby tries desperately to defend itself with its tail, but it is inexperienced and is quickly overwhelmed.
+One of the Velociraptors drives a claw into the baby's neck, killing it.
+The two Velociraptors have the baby as a meal.